 A photographer like myself charges for their time and unique and specialized skill.
 It is valuable but cannot be sold to another client at a moment’s notice.

 To cap it off, consider that the vast majority of people want a Saturday wedding.
-The day should be in a season when it’s sunny but not too hot, not too cold or wet.
+The day should be in a season when it’s sunny but not too hot, not too cold or likely to rain.
 That puts a serious cap on how many opportunities a vendor has to make the income they’ll need for the year.
+In some climates, very limited.

 Huge emphasis on every detail being just perfect

 There are certain ideas about weddings that proliferate.
 They catch fire due to social media and trends in society.
-However, what’s missing from all those Pinterest boards and curated Instagram feeds is any idea of cost.
+However, what’s missing from all those Pinterest boards and curated Instagram feeds is any idea of the price.

 All those impeccably styled shoots took hours to photograph, feature professional models and use impossibly perfect lighting.
 The expectation may not line up with the reality of their wedding.